 How to Unpublish a Wix Site (Step-by-Step Guide)

 Need to take down a Wix site temporarily?
 Whether you're doing maintenance, taking a break from business, or just want to work on your site privately, unpublishing a Wix website is quick and takes less than a minute.
-This guide covers the exact steps, what happens to your domain and billing while offline, and how to bring your site back when you're ready.
+This guide covers the exact steps, what happens to your domain and billing while offline, how to bring your site back when you're ready, and how to recover your search rankings afterward.

 Key Takeaways